merrynhr/tutoroom_be/README.md

 # README

 Makers Academy - Week 11 & 12 Group Project
 A tutoring web application built using Ruby on Rails backend with React frontend, essentially 2 separate applications - backend, frontend.
 This app allows users to customise profiles and seek out learners and tutors across the globe with similar educational interests.
+This project was completed in less than two weeks and was intended to act as an MVP.

 Check out the frontend here: https://github.com/jen0828/tutoroom_fe